uyuni-project/uyuni-rfc/0000-ldap-sync-tool.md

 The output should be stored either to a configured log file or to the STDOUT, if requested.

+# Uyuni UI Enhancements

+Considering that this tool a new way of creating/modifying users beside the UI and API in an automated way, there should be an API endpoint that allows to set a flag in User Management that gives admins the clear indication that the certain user is managed externally.

+Main reason is the role mapping that is included.
+An admin currently easily can change the user settings in the UI and will be wondering why his changes get reset to the original settings.
+Therefore, Uyuni UI should mark external users either with special icon or color etc and the page of such user should have disabled "Update" button and an explanation for such user is managed elsewhere externally.

 # Drawbacks
 [drawbacks]: #drawbacks